Skip to product information

 Grades: Chocolate, Plum, Hazelnut.

-Café la Tribu is a network of cooperatives that work in a coordinated manner with a common main objective: “to make coffee growing a dignified form of progress and development for the families that depend on this crop in the Sierra Madre of Chiapas.”
+Café la Tribu is a network of cooperatives that work in a coordinated manner with a common main objective: to make coffee farming a dignified form of progress and development for the families who depend on this crop in the Sierra Madre de Chiapas.

-Within this network, the Fundadores Coffee Cooperatives, Reserva 1920 and Cafés Especiales SPR participate.
-Together, they group 539 farming families with a production capacity of approximately 23,240 Qq on 1,907 hectares.
-They work their crops in harmony with Mother Nature, under the organic production system, with coffee plantations managed under diversified shade.
+The Fundadores, Reserva 1920, and Cafés Especiales SPR coffee cooperatives participate in this network.
+Together, they bring together 539 farming families with a production capacity of approximately 23,240 Qq (about 57,000 acres) on 1,907 hectares.
+They cultivate their crops in harmony with Mother Nature, using an organic production system, with coffee plantations managed under diverse shade.

-These plots are located (1,500 - 1,800 meters above sea level) within the buffer zone of a Protected Natural Area (ANP) & El Triunfo Biosphere Reserve.
-Between mountains covered in a forest covered in fog, the song of the quetzal can be heard, a sacred bird for the Aztecs and the Mayans.
-This corner of the southeast of the country is one of the few places where you can see this bird flying, which inspired the myth of the feathered serpent that has so marked the culture of the country.
-The quetzal (in addition to the jaguar, ocelot, tapir and the thousands of species that depend on these ecosystems) was a key piece for this area, of almost 120 thousand hectares, to be declared a Biosphere Reserve in 1990.
+These plots are located (1,500 - 1,800 meters above sea level) within the buffer zone of a Protected Natural Area (PNA) & El Triunfo Biosphere Reserve.
+The song of the quetzal, a sacred bird to the Aztecs and Mayans, can be heard among mountains covered in fog-shrouded forest.
+This southeastern corner of the country is one of the few places where you can see this bird fly, the one that inspired the myth of the feathered serpent that has so marked the country's culture.
+The quetzal (in addition to the jaguar, ocelot, tapir, and the thousands of species that depend on these ecosystems) was key to this area, of almost 120,000 hectares, being declared a Biosphere Reserve in 1990.
 Much of the natural wealth is due to the amount of water that circulates through the region.
-The mountains full of trees act as a sponge that absorbs all the humidity of the Pacific Ocean, resulting in a large amount of fog and rain.
+The tree-filled mountains act as a sponge, absorbing all the humidity from the Pacific Ocean, resulting in large amounts of fog and rain.

-These geographical conditions favour the production of a high-quality coffee, with higher yield and better characteristics in: acidity, aroma and body.
+These geographical conditions favor the production of high-quality coffee, with higher yields and improved characteristics in terms of acidity, aroma, and body.

 View full details